 SEC.
-240. [19 U.S.C.
-2312] ADMINISTRATION ABSENT STATE AGREE-MENT.
+240. (19 U.S.C.
+2312) ADMINISTRATION ABSENT STATE AGREEMENT.

-- (a) In any State where there is no agreement in force between a State or its agency under section 239, the Secretary shall arrange under regulations prescribed by him for performance of all necessary functions under subchapter B of this chapter, including provision for a fair hearing for any worker whose application for payments is denied. - (b) A final determination under subsection (a) with respect to entitlement to program benefits under subchapter B of this chapter is subject to review by the courts in the same manner and to the same extent as is provided by section 205(g) of the Social Security Act (42 U.S.C. sec.
+- (a) In any State where there is no agreement in force between a State or its agency under section 239 (19 USC 2311) of this title, the Secretary shall arrange under regulations prescribed by him for performance of all necessary functions under subpart B of this chapter, including provision for a fair hearing for any worker whose application for payments is denied. - (b) A final determination under subsection (a) with respect to entitlement to program benefits under subpart B of this chapter is subject to review by the courts in the same manner and to the same extent as is provided by section 205(g) of the Social Security Act (42 U.S.C. sec.
 405(g)).

 SEC.
-241. [19 U.S.C.
-2313] PAYMENTS TO STATES.
+241. (19 U.S.C.
+2313) PAYMENTS TO STATES.

-- (a) The Secretary shall from time to time certify to the Secretary of the Treasury for payment to each cooperating State the sums necessary to enable such State as agent of the United States to make payments provided for by this chapter. - (b) All money paid a State under this section shall be used solely for the purposes for which it is paid; and money so paid which is not used for such purposes shall be returned, at the time specified in the agreement under this subchapter, to the Secretary of the Treasury. - (c) Any agreement under this subchapter may require any officer or employee of the State certifying payments or disbursing funds under the agreement or otherwise participating in the performance of the agreement, to give a surety bond to the United States in such amount as the Secretary may deem necessary, and may provide for the payment of the cost of such bond from funds for carrying out the purposes of this chapter.
+- (a) Certification to Secretary of the Treasury for payment to cooperating states The Secretary shall from time to time certify to the Secretary of the Treasury for payment to each cooperating State the sums necessary to enable such State as agent of the United States to make payments provided for by this part. - (b) Utilization or return of money All money paid a State under this section shall be used solely for the purposes for which it is paid; and money so paid which is not used for such purposes shall be returned, at the time specified in the agreement under this subpart, to the Secretary of the Treasury. - (c) Surety bonds Any agreement under this subpart may require any officer or employee of the State certifying payments or disbursing funds under the agreement or otherwise participating in the performance of the agreement, to give a surety bond to the United States in such amount as the Secretary may deem necessary, and may provide for the payment of the cost of such bond from funds for carrying out the purposes of this part.

 SEC.
-242. [19 U.S.C.
-2314] LIABILITIES OF CERTIFYING AND DISBURSING OFFICERS.
+242. (19 U.S.C.
+2314) LIABILITIES OF CERTIFYING AND DISBURSING OFFICERS.

-- (a) No person designated by the Secretary, or designated pursuant to an agreement under this subchapter, as a certifying officer, shall, in the absence of gross negligence or intent to defraud the United States, be liable with respect to any payment certified by him under this chapter. - (b) No disbursing officer shall, in the absence of gross negligence or intent to defraud the United States, be liable with respect to any payment by him under this chapter if it was based upon a voucher signed by a certifying officer designated as provided in subsection (a).
+- (a) Certifying officer-No person designated by the Secretary, or designated pursuant to an agreement under this subpart, as a certifying officer, shall, in the absence of gross negligence or intent to defraud the United States, be liable with respect to any payment certified by him under this part. - (b) Disbursing officer No disbursing officer shall, in the absence of gross negligence or intent to defraud the United States, be liable with respect to any payment by him under this part if it was based upon a voucher signed by a certifying officer designated as provided in subsection (a) of this section.

 SEC.
-243. [19 U.S.C.
-2315] FRAUD AND RECOVERY OF OVERPAYMENTS.
+243. (19 U.S.C.
+2315) FRAUD AND RECOVERY OF OVERPAYMENTS.